uicrooks/shopify-theme-lab-plugins/packages/reloader/README.md

 Now Reloader should run on a secure connection.

 By default Reloader will look for `cert.pem` and `key.pem` files in your project root directory.
-If you want to change the name or location of these files, you can do it by roviding additional parameters for the `reloader` task inside `package.json`
+If you want to change the name or location of these files, you can do it by providing additional parameters for the `reloader` task inside `package.json`

 ```json
 {